Krishnateja001/Hackathon/README.md

 	The availability of Uber or Lyft
 	Predicted prices
  This model empowers users to select the most suitable commuting option based on crowd conditions, timing, and cost-efficiency.

+## How to setup
+python3 -m venv venv